AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/firefly-generate-image-api-tutorial.md

 ## Image generation

-Let's not bury the lead 😁 Here's the code to generate a single image with a simple prompt:
+Let's not bury the lede 😁 Here's the code to generate a single image with a simple prompt:

 ```js
 async function generateImage({ accessToken, data = { prompt: "dog" } }) {